-If you are someone who likes to work on your car yourself and have a bit of car knowledge, you must have come across leak sealers when you are out buying accessories for your car.
+If you are someone who likes to work on your car yourself and you know a little bit about cars, you must have come across leak sealants when buying accessories for your car.

-What are AC Stop leak sealers?
+What are AC leak sealers?

 Does AC Leak Sealer Work?

-The different types of AC Stop leak sealers
+The different types of AC leak sealers

-- Powder/grain based sealers
+- Powder/grain-based sealers

-- Chemical based sealers
+- Chemical-based sealers

 How do these sealants really work?

-The sealant reacts to this sudden change in the temperature inside the line and activates by forming into an epoxy or a chemical weld over the crack or leak.
-The compound actually changes form due to the moisture at the leak point.
-This is what causes leakage to stop.
+The sealant reacts to this sudden temperature change within the pipe and activates itself by forming an epoxy or chemical weld over the crack or leak.
+The moisture at the leak actually changes the shape of the joint.
+This stops the leak.